ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/sophonts/vargr.md

 Genetically, the Vargr share most of their genome with Humaniti and are partially biologically compatible: they are susceptible to similar viruses, bacteria, and antibiotics.

-> They are considered another example of _convergent evolution_, reinforcing the general theory of life�s development across the galaxy.
+> They are considered another example of _convergent evolution_, reinforcing the general theory of life's development across the galaxy.

 ***